-Trump says he is seeking input from NRA as he seeks ‘common-sense’ gun legislation

-WASHINGTON — President Donald Trump on Friday said he is seeking “common sense” gun legislation, including stronger background checks, and acknowledged that he has been speaking to the National Rifle Association so that the organization’s “very strong views” can be heard and respected.
+Trump claims support for strengthening background checks, at odds with GOP statements

-His comments, in morning tweets, come as the White House and Senate Republican leadership are facing intense pressure to respond to last week’s mass shootings in El Paso and Dayton, Ohio, that left 31 dead and prompted an outcry over government inaction.
+Trump and Senate Republicans are under intense pressure to act in the wake of the shootings, which prompted an outcry over government inaction.
+There has been limited Republican support in the Senate for past legislation seeking stronger background checks for gun buyers.

+McConnell has declined to allow the Senate to consider two bills that passed the House in February, both of which Trump has threatened to veto.

-“Serious discussions are taking place between House and Senate leadership on meaningful Background Checks,” Trump said in his tweets.
-“I have also been speaking to the NRA, and others, so that their very strong views can be fully represented and respected.”
+Trump’s comments outside the White House echoed morning tweets in which he also said he had been speaking with leaders of the National Rifle Association “so that their very strong views can be fully represented and respected.”

-“Guns should not be placed in the hands of mentally ill or deranged people,” he added.
-“I am the biggest Second Amendment person there is, but we all must work together for the good and safety of our Country.
-Common sense things can be done that are good for everyone!”
+Speaking to reporters, Trump said that the NRA strongly supported him during the 2016 election and said he is hopeful the NRA can be persuaded of the wisdom of “very meaningful background checks.”

+“I think in the end . . . the NRA will either be there or will be a little more neutral, and that’s okay, too,” said Trump, who referred to NRA members as “great patriots.”

 The Washington Post reported earlier this week that Trump had repeatedly told lawmakers and aides in private conversations that he is open to endorsing extensive background checks in the wake of two mass shootings, prompting a warning from the NRA and concerns among White House aides.

-Trump, speaking to reporters Wednesday before visiting Dayton and El Paso said there “was great appetite for background checks.”
+Early in his tenure, at the NRA’s urging, Trump also signed legislation that repealed an Obama-era regulation designed to prevent certain mentally ill people from purchasing firearms.

-His previous declarations of support for tougher gun controls, including after the deadly Parkland, Florida, shooting in February 2018, have foundered without a sustained push from the president or support from the NRA and Republican lawmakers.
+Trump’s previous declarations of support for tougher gun controls, including after the deadly Parkland, Florida, shooting in February 2018, have struggled without a sustained push from the president or support from the NRA and Republican lawmakers.

-Trump threatened earlier this year to veto House-passed bills strengthening background checks.
-And early in his tenure, at the NRA’s urging, Trump signed legislation that repealed an Obama-era regulation designed to prevent certain mentally ill people from purchasing firearms.
+Trump acknowledged that there have been previous efforts to strengthen background checks “that went nowhere.”

-Senate Majority Leader Mitch McConnell, R-Ky., said Thursday he spoke to Trump about the Senate working on legislation to tighten gun laws after the August recess.
+McConnell said Thursday that he spoke to Trump about the Senate working on legislation to tighten gun laws after the August recess.

 In his first interview since the weekend massacres, McConnell specifically mentioned expanding background checks on gun purchases and “red-flag” laws, which would allow authorities to confiscate a firearm from someone deemed a risk to themselves or the public.